JeromeNL/MaterialsStockMarket/README.md

 If you would like to reset your config.yml, please use the one from the GitHub Repository.

   <h5>Add new item</h5>
-  1. Add the item (IN CAPS!) to 'items:'
+  1. Add the item (IN CAPS!) to 'items:'</br>
-  2. Add the item to 'buyprices' with the initial buy price.
+  2. Add the item to 'buyprices' with the initial buy price.</br>
-  3. repeat step 2 for 'sellprices'.
+  3. repeat step 2 for 'sellprices'.</br>
-  4. Place the item under the correct category (it is currently not possible to create categories by your own).
+  4. Place the item under the correct category (it is currently not possible to create categories by your own).</br>